LearningOS/os-lectures/lecture21/ref.md

 Ref: https://os.phil-opp.com/async-await/#the-async-await-pattern

  * Leaf future
-     * Runtimes create *leaf futures* which represents a resource like a socket.
+     * Runtimes create *leaf futures* which represents a resource like a socket
-    * Operations on these resources will be non-blocking and return a future which we call a leaf future.
+    * Operations on these resources will be non-blocking and return a future which we call a leaf future

 ```rust
 // stream is a **leaf-future**